dfinity/ic-staking-documentation/docs/4-maximum-control-staking-option/4-2-create-neuron-part-3.md

 // Add the dissolve delay
 $ target/release/quill --pem-file private.pem neuron-manage 5241875388871980017 --additional-dissolve-delay-seconds 31536000 > message.json

-// Using "message.json", create QR codes you can scan with your phone
+// Using the bash script, create a QR code from the "message.json" file created by quill with your message
 $ bash ./quill-qr.sh < message.json
 ```